List of earthquakes in Iran

 Iran is one of the most seismically active countries in the world, being crossed by several major faults that cover at least 90% of the country.
 As a result, earthquakes in Iran occur often and are destructive.

 Geology and history

 The Iranian plateau is subject to most types of tectonic activity, including active folding, faulting and volcanic eruptions.
 It is well known for its long history of disastrous earthquake activity.
 Not only have these earthquakes killed thousands, but they have also led to waste of valuable natural resources.
 Since 1900, at least 126,000 fatalities have resulted from earthquakes in Iran.
 In addition, the Iranian plate is bordered by the Indian plate (to the southeast), the Eurasian plate (to the north), and the Arabian plate (to the south and west), which is where the Zagros fold and thrust belt (an ancient subduction zone) lies.

+Present danger

+On Sunday, December 28, 2025, Iranian news media reported the occurrence of an earthquake in the northeastern province of Tehran.
+They also published a report indicating that in the event of a major earthquake in Greater Tehran, 73% of all highways and roads would be damaged beyond repair, making all rescue operations impossible.
+The reaction of Mehdi Chamran, Chairman of the Tehran City Council: “We hope and pray to God that an earthquake does not occur; otherwise, we will face a major problem.”
+Parviz Sorouri, Vice Chairman of the Tehran City Council, said: “Tehran is located on active fault lines, and this is undeniable.
+In the event of a severe earthquake in Tehran, we may face an unprecedented or nearly unprecedented catastrophe in world history.”
+Recently, Ali Beitollahi, Head of the Engineering Seismology and Seismic Risk Department at the Road, Housing, and Urban Development Research Center, said: “The phenomenon of land subsidence is increasingly developing across Iran and threatens 40 percent of the country’s population.”